 The Company may issue additional common or preferred shares in connection with future equity offerings, acquisitions of securities or other assets of companies.
 In addition, we may issue preferred shares that have preference rights over the Company Common Shares with respect to dividends, liquidation, voting and other matters or common shares that have preference rights over your common shares with respect to voting.
 The issuance of additional Company Common Shares could be substantially dilutive to your shares and may depress the market price of Company Common Shares.
-The issuance of preferred shares that have preference rights over the Company Common Shares may depress the price of Company Common Shares.
+The issuance of preferred shares that have preference rights over the price of Company Common Shares.